 Phakchok Rinpoche then introduces a healing meditation practice taught.
 Guru Rinpoche taught several versions of this visualization practice , one in the Lam Rim Yeshe Nyingpo, The Light of Wisdom.
 And he taught this practice to help dispel health obstacles.

 Next we can imagine this powerful hūṃ traveling around inside our body from top to bottom, sucking up all the disease.
-Spend some time moving the syllable until we are confident that it has vacuumed up all the sickness.
-Then, we move the syllable to our mouth and forcefully exhale the hūṃ out into the space in front of us.
-Feel the confidence that there is no more illness or disease.
+Once we are convinced that it has vacuumed up all the sickness, we move the syllable to our mouth and forcefully exhale the hūṃ out into the space in front of us.

 Guru Rinpoche taught three different versions of this practice, but the version Phakchok Rinpoche teaches here is simple for us to follow.